IuliiaKonovalova/school_app/README.md

 **Teacher's Personal Schedule Page**

-This page is available only by teachers.
+This page is available only to teachers.

   ![Teacher Schedule Page](documentation/features/teacher_schedule_page/teacher_schedule_page.png)

-It has a button in the right top corner "Back" to go back to common schedule page.
+It has a button in the right top corner - "Back" - to go back to the common schedule page.

   ![Teacher Schedule Page.
 Back Button](documentation/features/teacher_schedule_page/back_button.png)